The Difference Between だけ (dake) vs しか (shika) |Japanese Grammar (N5–N3)

 The Difference Betweenにぎやか (nigiyaka) vs さわがしい (sawagashii)|Japanese Grammar (N5–N3)

-(Joy enjoying a party [Nigiyaka] vs. Joy annoyed by noise [Sawagashii]) “This town is lively.” vs “The neighbors are noisy.”
-In Japanese, both describe places with sound and people, but the feeling...
+(Joy enjoying a lively festival [Nigiyaka] vs. Joy annoyed by noise [Sawagashii]) “This street is lively.”
+(Nigiyaka) “This street is noisy.”
+(Sawagashii) Both words describe a place with lots of sound and...

 The Difference Between やさしい (yasashii) vs かんたん (kantan)|Japanese Grammar (N5–N3)